Orlando Wiet: After retiring

-Personal life
+Personal life and death

-Orlando Wiet was married to Valérie Hénin, female boxer with 2-0-1 record in professional boxing and kickboxer with 0–2 record.
+Orlando Wiet was married to Valérie Hénin, a female boxer with 2-0-1 record in professional boxing and kickboxer with 0–2 record.
 Valerie helped her husband in training for part of his matches.
 The couple broke up a little later.
-Orlando has two daughters, Magda Wiet-Hénin and Lena Wiet Mathis.
+Orlando had two daughters, Magda Wiet-Hénin and Lena Wiet Mathis.
 Magda Wiet is a taekwondo world champion.

+Wiet died on 26 March 2026, at the age of 60.